Cambridge American Cemetery and Memorial: The memorial (including chapel)

-The memorial building is 85 ft long, 30 ft wide and 28 ft high; it is made of Portland stone; the doors of teak are embellished with relief models of World War II military equipment.
-The memorial is separated into a large museum room with a small chapel at the far end from the doors.
+The memorial building is 85 ft long, 30 ft wide, and 28 ft high; it is made of Portland stone; the doors of teak are embellished with relief models of World War II military equipment.
+The memorial comprises a large museum room and a small chapel.
 A great map on the wall shows schematically the air sorties flown from East Anglia, together with convoys across the North Atlantic and other actions in the war.
-The wall and roof has a mosaic of angels and ghostly aircraft.
+The wall and roof have a mosaic of angels and ghostly aircraft.
 The south wall is inset with stained glass windows displaying the seals of the States of the Union arranged in ceremonial order.

-The chapel was designed and built between 1952 and 1954 by the Boston based architects Perry, Shaw, Hepburn, Kehoe and Dean.
+The chapel was designed and built between 1952 and 1954 by the Boston-based architects Perry, Shaw, Hepburn, Kehoe and Dean.
 Hughes and Bicknell of Cambridge were the executant architects.

 Design

-The architects of the site plan were Perry, Shaw, Hepburn and Dean, while the landscape architecture was arranged by the Olmsted Brothers company.
+The architects of the site plan were Perry, Shaw, Hepburn and Dean; the landscape architecture was arranged by the Olmsted Brothers company.